-Humans are diverse in race with variation in attitude, our tolerance ability differs from one another, and an action which is tantamount to a dagger in the heart of a person might seem to be the favorite of another, while a taboo in a community might be a meritorious action in another.
+Humans are diverse in race with variation in attitude, our tolerance ability differs from one another, and an action which is tantamount to a dagger in the heart of a person may be delightful for another.
+While a taboo in a community may be a meritorious action in another.

 As long as you do not take digging deep to hit one’s nerve a talent or hobby, I can categorize hurting as an unforeseen action or error.

-I have been in various organizations, and mingling with a diverse range of people is not a newbie for me.
-I always wanted to understand people I relate with better to know what gets them angry, but as much as I try, one way or the other, I still find myself on their nerves.
+I have been in various organizations, and I’m not a newbie in mingling with people with diverse range of ideas, opinions as well as tolerance level.
+I always wanted to understand the people I relate with better to know what gets them angry, but as much as I try, one way or the other, I still find myself on their nerves.

 Since we live together, interaction is a necessary phenomenon, and once communication comes in place, there will be misunderstanding on occasions.
 This made me recapture an African proverb which states, “as close as the teeth and the tongue, they still quarrel,” that is, sometimes you bit your tongue with the teeth.
 Disagreement is an indispensable occurrence, but managing it is the most important thing.

 Managing severed tie is paramount, as it helps to keep us together within the environment.

 I would say I was patient enough to notice people within my locality as the nose becomes visible to the eyes when the eyes exercise patience.
 I observed that when a person aggrieves another unintentionally, and he/she notices grievance(s) in the other party’s countenance, knowing fully that his action was wrong, they want to end the injury by saying sorry multiple times as the person continues to display lack of contentedness.

 I avoid saying “sorry” continuously to the protesting party as it oblique towards me as an unnecessary action that increases grievance.
 An apology is enough to show remorsefulness, apologizing endlessly seems like the hurting action was a deliberate act in the hearth of the aggrieved.